FrugWizard/FrugWizard/README.md

 # Introduction

 Hello, I'm FrugWizard.
-Programmer with over 3 years experience in roblox.
+Programmer with over 3 years experience on roblox.

 # Active Projects
   - None at the moment